ChauTran73/bookmarks-server/README.md

 # Express Boilerplate!

-This is a bookmarks servers!
+This is a bookmarks server!

 ## Description
 This server lets user retrieve a list of all bookmarks that have ever created,